stevavoliajvar/stop_cloudflare/what-to-do.md

 | [Cloud Firewall](https://addons.mozilla.org/en-US/firefox/addon/cloud-firewall/) | Gokulakrishna Sudharsan | [Link](https://web.archive.org/web/https://gitlab.com/gkrishnaks/cloud-firewall/) | **Yes** | No |

-- Convince your friends to use [Tor Browser](https://www.torproject.org/) on the daily basis.
+- Convince your friends to use [Tor](https://www.torproject.org/download/tor/) on the daily basis.
 Anonymity should be the standard of the open internet!
-- If you cannot use Tor for some reason, you can use Tor Browser without Tor.
-We'll show you how below.

 ------------